-Skin tag is a common benign skin lesion composed of loose fibrous tissue and occurring mainly on the neck and major flexures as a small, soft, pedunculated protrusion.
-The incidence of skin tag in general population is may vary from 20-25%, usually affect middle aged individualy and the elderly.
-There is no difference in incidence of skin tag between male and female.
-3,4 from contact with clothing or jewelery does can affect the quality of life in skin tag patients.^{5,6}
+Skin tag is a common benign skin lesion composed of loose fibrous tissue and occurring mainly on the neck and major flexures as a small, soft, pedunculated protrusion [1,2].
+The incidence of skin tag in general population is may vary from 20-25%, usually affect middle aged individually and the elderly.3 There is no difference in incidence of skin tag between male and female [3,4].

 The cause of skin tag is still unclear, although friction, obesity, pregnancy, aging, diabetes mellitus, hyperinsulinemia, and family history have been proposed as potential aetiological or associated factors.
-Skin tag usually asimptomatic, but sometimes lesions can become irritated or subject frequent complaints in dermatology clinics for esthetic reasons or due to traumatism resulting
+Skin tag usually a simptomatic, but sometimes lesions can become irritated or subject frequent complaints in dermatology clinics for esthetic reasons or due to traumatism resulting from contact with clothing or jewelery does can affect the quality of life in skin tag patients [5,6].

 Skin disorders are generally considered trivial and the patient distress and impact on quality of life is largely ignored.
 The effect of dermatological disease can vary from minor to severe handicap.
-The skin disorder may cause disturbances in occupation, recreation, selfimage, discrimination, embarrassment, and depression.7
+The skin disorder may cause disturbances in occupation, recreation, selfimage, discrimination, embarrassment, and depression [7].

-The measurement of health-related quality of life (HRQOL) is increasingly important in patients withskin diseases.8 Health-related quality of life (HRQL) reflects patients' evaluation of the impact of disease and treatment on their physical, psychological, and social functioning and wellbeing.
+The measurement of health-related quality of life (HRQOL) is increasingly important in patients withskin diseases [8].
+Health-related quality of life (HRQL) reflects patients' evaluation of the impact of disease and treatment on their physical, psychological, and social functioning and wellbeing.
 The Skindex is a health-related quality of life (HRQOL) instrument designed to measure the effects of skin disease on patients lives.
-This dermatology-specific questionnaire has extensively studied and refined in different population samples, furthermore skindex has been used to study the effects of a wide variety of skin conditions on patients lives.^{9,14}
+This dermatology-specific questionnaire has been extensively studied and refined in different population samples, furthermore skindex has been used to study the effects of a wide variety of skin conditions on patients lives [9,10].

-The Skindex is an instrument that measures the effects of a skin disease on a patient's QoL, and has been refined and studied extensively.17 It is a self-administered questionnaire that was originally created in English.
-It initially included 61 questions but was then modified to 29 questions, 11 in this study we aimed to assess quality of life in skin tag patient using skindex-29.
+The Skindex is an instrument that measures the effects of a skin disease on a patient's QoL, and has been refined and studied extensively [11].
+It is a self-administered questionnaire that was originally created in English.
+It initially included 61 questions but was then modified to 29 questions[12], in this study we aimed to assess quality of life in skin tag patient using skindex-29.